SarahFongHacks/CodeBreaker/README.md

 ## Description
 LikeHome is our main project for CMPE165 @ SJSU.
 It is is a web / mobile application which shares catalog of ideas.
 LikeHome is a mini clone of the very successful website hotel.com.
 Using LikeHome, users will have the opportunity to create an account and search for / reserve hotels of their choosing.
-Their search can be filtered using various criteria, such as (_____).
+Their search can be filtered and sorted using various criteria, such as (_____).
 They will also be able to cancel or edit current reservations and gather reward points to use for free reservations.

 ## Goal